-- (1) Subject to subsection (3), an inspector may- - (a) enter and inspect at any reasonable time any place owned by or under the control of an operator in which the inspector believes on reasonable grounds to be any document, information or apparatus relevant to the enforcement of this Act and examine the document, information or apparatus or remove it for examination or reproduction; - (b) enter any place in which the inspector believes that there is radio apparatus or interference-causing apparatus, and examine any radio apparatus, logs, books, reports, data, records, documents or other information, and remove the information, document, apparatus or equipment for examination or reproduction; - (c) make reasonable use of any copying equipment or means of communication located at the place.
+- (1) Subject to subsection (3), an inspector may- - (a) enter and inspect at any reasonable time any place owned by or under the control of an operator in which the inspector believes on reasonable grounds to be any document, information or apparatus relevant to the enforcement of this Act and examine the document, information or apparatus or remove it for examination or reproduction;

-- (2) The inspector shall sign for any information, document, article, apparatus or equipment removed by the inspector under this section and shall leave a copy of the signed record with the operator. - (3) Where a place referred to under subsection (1) is a dwelling house, an inspector shall not enter that dwelling house without the consent of the occupant, unless- - (a) under the authority of a warrant issued under section 58; or to sacquid and roll section and the Authority may appoint inspectors for the Authority may appoint inspectors. - (b) where by reason of exigent circumstances, it would not be practical for the inspector to obtain a warrant. - dedw (4) in Fortisthe purposes in of q subsection (3)(b), "exigent circumstances" include circumstances in which the delay arising from obtaining a warrant would result in danger to human life or safety, loss or destruction of evidence. - (5) The owner or person in charge of a place entered by an inspector shall give the inspector all reasonable assistance to enable the inspector to carry out the inspector's duties under this Act.
+- (b) enter any place in which the inspector believes that there is radio apparatus or interference-causing apparatus, and examine any radio apparatus, logs, books, reports, data, records, documents or other information, and remove the information, document, apparatus or equipment for examination or reproduction; - (c) make reasonable use of any copying equipment or means of communication located at the place. - (2) The inspector shall sign for any information, document, article, apparatus or equipment removed by the inspector under this section and shall leave a copy of the signed record with the operator. - (3) Where a place referred to under subsection (1) is a dwelling house, an inspector shall not enter that dwelling house without the consent of the occupant, unless- - (a) under the commission of a warrant issued under section 51; or - (b) where by reason of exigent circumstances, it would not be practical for the inspector to obtain a warrant. - (4) For the purposes of subsection (3)(b), "exigent circumstances" include circumstances in which the delay arising from obtaining a warrant would result in danger to human life or safety, loss or destruction of evidence. - (5) The owner or person in charge of a place entered by an inspector shall give the inspector all reasonable assistance to enable the inspector to carry out the inspector's duties under this Act.

-58. Search warrant. apparant information or apparant.
+51. Search warrant.

-- (1) Where on application a Magistrate is satisfied by information on oath that - (a) entry to a dwelling house is necessary for the purpose of performing any duty of an inspector under this Act; and - be described by the decement of the decement o the magistrate may issue a warrant authorising the inspector named in the warrant to enter that dwelling house, subject to conditions specified in the warrant and and in betacol notice inspection.
+(1) Where on application, a magistrate is satisfied by information on oath that-

+- (a) entry to a dwelling house is necessary for the purpose of performing any duty of an inspector under this Act; and - (b) entry to a dwelling house has been refused or is likely to be refused, the magistrate may issue a warrant authorising the inspector named in the warrant to enter that dwelling house, subject to conditions specified in the warrant.

-- (2) In executing a warrant issued under this section, an inspector shall not use force unless accompanied by a police officer, and unless the use of force is specifically authorised in the warrant. - (3) For the purposes of this section, "magistrate" means a Magistrate not below a Magistrate Grade I.-o and distinct (a)
+- (2) In executing a warrant issued under this section, an inspector shall not use force unless accompanied by a police officer, and unless the use of force is specifically authorised in the warrant. - (3) For the purposes of this section, "magistrate" means a Magistrate not below a Magistrate Grade I.

-PART X-FAIR COMPETITION AND EQUALITY OF TREATMENT.
+PART IX-FAIR COMPETITION AND EQUALITY OF TREATMENT.

-59. Authority to promote fair competition.
+52. Commission to promote fair competition.

-The Authority shall, in the performance of its functions under this Act, promote, develop and enforce fair competition and equality of treatment among all operators in any business or service relating to communication.
+The Commission shall, in the performance of its functions under this Act, promote, develop and enforce fair competition and equality of treatment among all operators in any business or service relating to communication.

-60. Unfair competition prohibited. dangering inhau
+53. Unfair competition prohibited.

-- (1) An operator shall not engage in any activities, which have, or are intended or are likely to have, the effect of unfairly preventing, restricting or distorting competition in relation to any business activity relating to communications services. - (2) For the purposes of subsection (1) the acts or omissions include-source now stryd war viroduck and (1) - (a) any abuse by an operator, independently or with others, of a dominant position which unfairly excludes or limits to do so do competition between the operator and any other party; - (b) entering into an agreement or engaging in any concerted nonlingempractice with any other party, which unfairly prevents, nature exercises or distorts competition; or many party and and and - (c) effecting anticompetitive changes in the market structure and in particular, anticompetitive mergers and acquisitions in the communications sector.
+- (1) An operator shall not engage in any activities, which have, or are intended or are likely to have, the effect of unfairly preventing, restricting or distorting competition in relation to any business activity relating to communications services. - (2) For the purposes of subsection (1) the acts or omissions include- - (a) any abuse by an operator, independently or with others, of a dominant position which unfairly excludes or limits competition between the operator and any other party;

+- (b) entering into an agreement or engaging in any concerted practice with any other party, which unfairly prevents, restricts or distorts competition; or - (c) effecting anticompetitive changes in the market structure and, in particular, anticompetitive mergers and acquisitions in the communications sector.

-61. Exceptions to fair competition.
+54. Exceptions to fair competition.